codeforsanjose/open-disclosure/README.md

 Source of inspiration: https://www.opendisclosure.io

 ## California Election Information:
-The Presidential Primary Election is March 3, 2020 in the state of California.
+The Presidential Primary Election is on March 3, 2020 in the state of California.
 There will be elections for:
 - President of the United States
 - United States Representative in Congress
-- California State Senator and Member of the State Assembly After the primary, the general election is November 3, 2020 [More information here](https://www.sos.ca.gov/elections/upcoming-elections/presidential-primary-election-march-3-2020/election-guide/)
+- California State Senator and Member of the State Assembly

+After the primary, the general election will be on November 3, 2020.
+[More information here](https://www.sos.ca.gov/elections/upcoming-elections/presidential-primary-election-march-3-2020/election-guide/)

 ## How to Contribute